$0 International Adoption Navigation Guide — Quick-Start Checklist

 The closures are not arbitrary.
 They follow a pattern across multiple countries:

-- Growing awareness of adoption fraud led governments to recognize they could not monitor their own systems effectively
+2. Growing awareness of adoption fraud led governments to increase scrutiny of systems and documentation

 The pattern across Ethiopia, DRC, and Uganda is similar: a rapid increase in international adoptions driven by U.S. demand, followed by evidence of systemic problems, followed by program closure or severe restriction.
 This history is directly relevant to families considering the few remaining African programs—the same dynamics could apply.